gerbenvoshol/SnpEffWrapper/README.md

 It was forked from sanger-pathogens/SnpEffWrapper on October 2020 and adapted to answer a couple of personal analysis needs.

 ### Easy install
-A pre-built singularity container is available from SingularityHub and can easily be obtained on any maching that supports singularity containers by running:
+A singularity recipe is available and can easily be used to obtain a singularity container by running:

 ```
-singularity pull shub://afonsoguerra/SnpEffWrapper
+sudo singularity build snpEff.sif snpEff.recipe
 ```

 ### Exclusive features compared to original